-Much more could be said about all of this, but I will restrict myself to just three additional points.
-First, the quantitative procedures assume that dictionaries result solely from OT constraints and purely random noise.
+Much more could be said about all of this, but I will restrict myself to just two final points.
+First, the quantitative procedures assume that lexicons result solely from OT constraints and purely random noise.
 Since type frequencies are also affected by systematic extra-grammatical forces, the proposed methods may find statistically significant support for a hypothesized constraint when the data pattern actually results from borrowing or analogy.
-In principle, the solution to this challenge is simple.
-Namely, include additional input variables in the statistical model to represent these extra-grammatical forces.
-The mathematics of regression will then factor them out separately from the hypothesized grammatical constraints, so if the latter remain significant, they must play some genuinely predictive role after all.
-The technical details get a bit complex, however, so I will not discuss them here.
+In principle, the solution to this challenge is simple: represent these extra-grammatical forces as additional input variables in the statistical model.
+If the grammatical and extra-grammatical factors are not fully confounded, the mathematics of regression should be able to distinguish their separate effects.